urbandrone/futils/examples/ex04-monads.md

 module.exports = { userInfo };
 ```

 As you can see, everything moves along nicely in some data chains.
 We "branch" the chains after each operation and either return the actual data or a default value.
 It all reads top to bottom, no more jumping-around-the-editor and searching-that-damn-variable anymore – it's right there.
 Just where you were looking for it.
-Niceeeee.
+Nice.

 In our bootstrap code we are going to use jQuery as a XHR and DOM helper library.
 You certainly don't need jQuery to use `futils`, but it takes out some of the hassles.